usmannawaz01/ocs-lemmatization-benchmark/README.md

 The annotated OCS data and retrained model weights are released for non-commercial research use under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-The UD 2.12 OCS data is not redistributed here and remains subject to the license and terms of the Universal Dependencies treebanks.

 This repository provides scripts to load the models, run inference, and evaluate the outputs.
 Model training followed the standard Stanza training procedure described in the [official Stanza training documentation](https://stanfordnlp.github.io/stanza/training.html).

 This work uses [Stanza](https://stanfordnlp.github.io/stanza/), which is released under the Apache License 2.0.